D7460N/D7460N.dev/ADD.md

 <br />

 <h3 id="web-components">Web Components (native)</h3>
-(WIP) Allows for JS framework independence, nuetrallity, flexibility.
+(WIP) Allows for JS framework independence, nuetrallity, and flexibility.
 If <b>Angular</b> or <b>Vue.js</b> is no longer "the thing", and the team feels they want to switch to <b>React</b>, you can with the D7460N Template because it is compatible with all web standards compliant JS frameworks.

 <br />